-Strabismus treatment is offered by Ophthalmic Partners of Pennsylvania and New Jersey for patients in Philadelphia, Pennsylvania; Cherry Hill, New Jersey; and the surrounding communities.
+Strabismus treatment is offered by Ophthalmic Partners for patients in Philadelphia, Pennsylvania and the surrounding communities.

 Strabismus typically begins in early childhood.
 The muscles of the eyes are designed to work together to control both eyes.
 The muscles fail to coordinate properly in children with strabismus.
 The exact cause of strabismus is unknown, but the condition appears to be inherited.